x x x x x x x x x x x x x x x x x x x x x x x x

 This bill passed the NH House in spring 2013.

 After that it was announced that plans to privatize the NH prison system were cancelled.
-The building of a new prison for women, to replace the Goffstown facility, is now in the capital budget.
+The building of a new prison for women, to replace the Goffstown facility, was included in the 2013-14 capital budget.
 The prison will be on land in Concord already owned by the state as part of the men's prison site.